 When should I go to Robin Falls?

-The best time of year to visit Robin Falls is in the dry season (May-October).
+The best time of year to visit these falls is in the dry season (May-October).
 During the wet season, the amount of water flowing down the falls will most likely make it unsafe for swimming.
 However, make sure you don’t visit too close to the end of the dry season or there may not be enough water to swim in!

 It’s complicated.
 This is why the dry season is the best time to go as you can pretty much guarantee that you won’t have any unwanted encounters with crocs.
 Due to the seasonal nature of the creek however, in the wet season you should not swim and be wary of creek edges.